Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 The state of Georgia has seen a steady increase in reported incidences of chlamydia.
 In 2000, the Centers for Disease Control and Prevention showed 29,359 cases, while in 2017 the number of reported cases reached 65,104, over a 100% increase.
 Fulton County reported 8,510 cases in 2017, with an infection rate of 817.2 per 100,000 residents.
 While not the county with the highest infection rate (Liberty County – 1404.2), Fulton County ranked 20th out of Georgia’s 159 counties.

 From 2000 to 2014, the reported incidents of gonorrhea slowly declined throughout Georgia, with 13,770 reported cases in 2014.
 However, since that time, the CDC documents a drastic increase.
 In 2017, there were 22,667 total reported cases, more than a 60% increase from three years earlier.
 Fulton County, with a rate of 385.7 per 100,000 residents, had the fourth-highest incident rate among Georgia’s counties.

-Before the recent uptick in syphilis outbreaks in Fulton County and across the United States, the disease was nearing extinction in this country.
 Over the past five years, syphilis incidences have increased substantially, with the CDC recording 1,489 reported cases throughout Georgia in 2017, over 1,000 more than in 2000.
 Fulton County reported 424 cases, and its rate of 40.7 per 100,000 residents was second highest in the state.